ragulramj/rag-redteaming/README.md

 ## Repository layout

-- `docs/` – Sample synthetic medical documents to index in Azure Cognitive Search.
+- `docs/` – Scripts to generate synthetic medical PDFs for indexing in Azure Cognitive Search.
 - `src/` – Python code for the RAG backend.
 A `.env` file in this folder holds API keys and other secrets.
 - `prompts/` – Base prompt templates and red teaming prompts used to probe the system.
 - `tests/` – Basic test cases for the backend.
 - `deploy/` – Dockerfile and `aks-deployment.yaml` to run the service on AKS.

+Generate example PDFs by running `python docs/generate_docs.py`.

 ## Setup